Unit 4 - Practice Quiz

 2 Which function is used in Logistic Regression to map the output to a probability value between 0 and 1?

-A. Linear Function
+A. Tangent Function

 C. Sigmoid Function